Variational Analysis in the Wasserstein Space: Optimality conditions

 \section{Optimality conditions}

-In this section, we prove our main result.
+In this section, we present and discuss our main result.
 To start, we need a notion of local optimality: \includeElement{definition}{def_wasserstein_space_local_optimum}{true}{false}

-Next is the main result of this work, which encompasses the celebrated Karush-Kuhn-Tucker and Lagrange conditions: first-order necessary optimality conditions in the Wasserstein space. \begin{mdframed}[hidealllines=true,backgroundcolor=blue!5] \includeElement{theorem}{th_first_order_optimality_conditions}{true}{proofInMain} \end{mdframed} Geometrically, the constraint qualification \eqref{eq:th_first_order_optimality_conditions:constraint_qualification} requires that the feasible set $\feasibleSet$ is not ``tangent'' to the epigraph at $\varOptimal$.
+Next is the main result of this work, which encompasses the celebrated Karush--Kuhn--Tucker and Lagrange conditions: first-order necessary optimality conditions in the Wasserstein space. \includeElement{theorem}{th_first_order_optimality_conditions}{true}{proofInMain} Geometrically, the constraint qualification requires that the feasible set $\feasibleSet$ is not ``tangent'' to the epigraph at $\varOptimal$.
 Similarly to the Euclidean setting, at optimality at least one element of the subgradient of the cost functional (direction of improvement) must align and have the same magnitude (but opposite direction) with one element of the normal cone (the ``blocked'' directions).
 We refer to \cref{section:optimization:discussion} for further discussion.
 In the unconstrained case, the normal cone trivializes (cf.~\cref{proposition:prop_normal_cones_trivial}) and we recover Fermat's rule: \includeElement{theorem}{th_fermat_rule}{true}{proofInMain}